The Public Forum Online Debate

-Under the First Amendment, a public forum is described as a place that is open to all expression.
+Under the First Amendment, the public forum definition is described as a place that is open to all expression.
 Traditionally, places like parks, streets, and sidewalks are used to voice opinions without fear of repercussion from the government.
-Nowadays, you see almost anyone and everyone voicing their opinions on social media.
-But even though people treat social media like a public forum, it technically isn’t one… yet.
+Nowadays, you see almost anyone and everyone voicing their opinions on social media, and even though people treat social media like a public forum, it technically isn’t one… yet.

 You would think that because social media is used by the government to communicate to the public, it would already be considered a public forum, but it’s not.
 This is something that has been debated in recent years, even by the Supreme Court.

-Companies like Facebook and Twitter are privately-owned and have the right to censor content if it violates their terms of service or community guidelines, or if they just want to censor content for the heck of it because, ultimately, they get to decide.
+Companies like Facebook and Twitter are privately-owned which gives them the right to censor content if it violates their terms of service or community guidelines, although some may choose to censor content for the heck of it because, ultimately, they get to decide.
 However, as social media continues to grow, it has become much harder for these companies to effectively monitor content like hate speech and harassment, and those affected won’t let them forget it.

 In fact, public outcry for Facebook to better control content may have caused Mark Zuckerberg to ask the government for a more active role in protecting society from the power of Facebook.
 According to CNBC, Zuckerberg, CEO of Facebook, suggested new regulations that will protect users from harmful content and ensure election integrity, among other things.

-If the government were to play a more active role in censoring content on social media, wouldn’t this violate the First Amendment protection against government censorship?
+If the government were to play a more active role in censoring content on social media, wouldn’t this violate the First Amendment of the constitution that offers protection against government censorship?
 In a way yes, and in another way, no.

 Most of the content social media censors falls under three types of speech; hate, obscenity, and harassment.

-The First Amendment protects hate speech from censorship unless it is likely to incite violence or lawless action.
+There are numerous First Amendment protections, including the protection of hate speech from censorship unless it is likely to incite violence or lawless action.
 Social media platforms on the other hand, have similar but different policies when it comes to managing hate speech.
 Facebook’s hate speech policy aligns a little closer to the First Amendment than others like Snapchat, who is harsher on censoring hate speech.

 The First Amendment also protects pornography unless it is obscene.
 However, for the most part, social media platforms censor this type of content.